When is Compliance Necessary for Public Safety?

 Can good practice be thriving amidst bad indices?
 What are we to believe?

 There is another influence that may contaminate judgement, more or less consciously.
 For many years I have been speaking and writing about the dangers of our increasing insistence on managing healthcare as if it can be standardised, monitored and controlled as it can – so efficiently – in competitive manufacturing industries.
 My arguments have been vigorous, though always courteous.
-Several months prior to the CQC inspection my anthology If You Want Good Personal Healthcare see a Vet was published to broaden my readership.3
+Several months prior to the CQC inspection my anthology was If You Want Good Personal Healthcare See A Vet was published to broaden my readership.3

 The feedback for this writing has been mostly very positive, voluminous and broadly represented – though NHS Executive and management cadres have been notably silent.
 It is unlikely the CQC would acknowledge how these challenges may be disliked by them and then affect their judgement.